 Blueberries used to be really hard to grow and their harvesting season only lasted a short time.
 That was until 1911, when a farmer’s daughter from New Jersey met a USDA botanist and together created the first commercial blueberries.

 New Jersey was the birthplace of a fruit revolution!
 The world has since been blueberry-crazed, and for good reason.
 They deliver loads of antioxidants, vitamins and minerals in a tiny, low-calorie package.

 Fresh blueberries are usually available most of the year, but frozen blueberries are an equally nutritious and often more economical, convenient way to buy them.
-Of course, dried extracts are also available as supplements.
+Of course, blueberry extract powder is also available as a supplement.

 Benefits of Blueberry Extract

 Amazing Source of Antioxidants

 Did you know that blue is one of the rarest colors found in the natural world?
 Blueberries get their striking deep blue color from the antioxidant anthocyanin.
 Antioxidants are given a lot of credit for their health-promoting properties.
 But what are antioxidants, and what purpose do they actually serve?

 Antioxidants are essential in neutralizing free radicals (x).
 Within the inner workings of our cells are numerous molecules interacting with one another.
 Some of these molecules, referred to as free radicals (or pro-oxidants) are “unstable” since they prematurely lose a single electron during the